 Take a boat cruise with Eco Wanaka to the remote and magical Mou Waho Island nature reserve, which is home to the rare flightless Buff Weka (extinct on the mainland since 1920).
-A one hour return guided bush walk is included, which takes you up to a lake right on top of the island!
-Tours are $245 NZD ($167 USD).
+A one-hour return guided bush walk is included, which takes you up to a lake right on top of the island!
+Tours last 8 hours and cost 204 NZD.
 If you’d like to take a shorter cruise, Wanaka Cruises offers a one-hour cruise around the lake for 49 NZD, or a happy hour cruise for 59 NZD (which includes a drink).

 5. Go jet boating on the Matukituki River

 The glacial Matukituki River is the best place for experiencing river jet boating in New Zealand.
-Enjoy a 50-minute remote walk through moss covered forest, waterfalls, and glacier-fed streams.
-Walk in awe beneath Avalanche Glacier when conditions permit or into McGills Creek to explore one of the most beautiful and serene forest walks.
-This tour costs $239 NZD ($163 USD).
+Enjoy a 50-minute remote walk through moss-covered forest, waterfalls, and glacier-fed streams.
+Wander beneath Avalanche Glacier (when conditions permit) or into McGills Creek to explore one of the most beautiful and serene forest walks.
+Tours cost 249 NZD.

 6. Bike the Glendhu Bay track

 If you happen to be in Wanaka in February, attend the Tuki Festival (formerly the Rippon Festival).
 TUKI showcases some of the best New Zealand musical talent in a beautiful setting at Glendhu Bay.
 The stage is literally just 50 meters (165 feet) from the lake.
 A lot of people camp out at Glendhu Bay Motor Camp across the road, but you’ll have to book super quickly because all the spots sell out fast.
-Tickets start from around $109 NZD ($75 USD).
+Tickets start from around 123 NZD.

 8. Hike Rob Roy Glacier

 9. See Bremner Bay

-Bremner Bay is where the locals like to hang out, especially for families who like to take advantage of the bay’s sheltered and shallow waters for swimming and picnicking in the warmer months.
+Bremner Bay is where the locals like to hang out, especially families who like to take advantage of the bay’s sheltered and shallow waters for swimming and picnicking in the warmer months.
 There’s a long, peaceful stretch of sandy white beach, and the water is clear and perfect for fishing and water sports.
 There isn’t a whole lot going on here; it’s definitely a place to relax!

 10. Trek Mount Iron